-Why your quiet time matters!
+Why your quiet time matters.

 But God knew it wasn’t sleep Elijah needed.
+He needed nourishment.

 Shortly thereafter an angel touched him and said “get up and eat for the journey is too much for you.”
 So, Elijah “got up and ate and drank.
 Strengthened by that food, he traveled forty days and forty nights until he reached Horeb, the mountain of God.”
 1 Ki 19:7-8.